Version

 Conditional Compiles

-In Clarion it is possible to conditionally compile code, depending on some settings in the PRJ file.
+In Clarion it is possible to conditionally compile code, depending on some settings in the CWPROJ/PRJ file.
 Remember the goal of Multi-Proj is to allow you to compile multiple versions of the same APP - from the same source files.
 This implies that the source files must contain all the possible flavors of the code.
 However, of course, only one flavor must be compiled in any given situation.

 For Example : If you are using any Windows API calls, then in all probability these calls are slightly different in 16-bit and 32-bit.
 So a 16-bit DLL needs to compile slightly different code to a 32-bit DLL. this is an example of where using a Conditional Compile is very useful.
 To use the GetWindowsDirectory call you would need to do the following in the Global Map;